-2011 Water Quality Report For the City of Bandon Water Treatment Plan
+2012 Water Quality Report For the City of Bandon Water Treatment Plan

-The City has completed the new Clarifier and Ultra Violet Light disinfection project.
-The project started in September, 2007 and was completed in April, 2008.
-This ensures the uninterrupted supply of safe drinking water to the public.
+The City's Clarifier and Ultra Violet Light disinfection project.
+Was started in September, 2007 and was completed in April, 2008.
+This has ensured the uninterrupted supply of safe drinking water to the public.